Cam/shopify-theme-package-manager/README.md

-# 🛠️ Shopify Theme Tools
+# 🛠️ Shopify Theme Tools (CLI)

-A CLI utility and importer for syncing files from NPM packages into your Shopify theme folders.
-Designed to support modular theme development using reusable snippets, sections, templates, and assets.
+A CLI utility for importing files from NPM packages directly into your Shopify theme folders.
+Designed for modular theme development using reusable snippets, sections, templates, and assets — with a streamlined, declarative workflow.

 ---

 ## 🚀 Features

+- Installs and imports packages in one step with `theme-tools add`
 - Imports `.liquid`, `.js`, `.css`, `.svg`, `.png`, `.jpg`, `.json` from installed packages
 - Routes `.liquid` files based on `{% doc %}` tags (`@snippet`, `@section`, etc.)
 - Copies other files to `assets/`
 - Skips unchanged files using smart caching
-- CLI wrapper for easy setup in any theme project
+- Tracks imports in `.theme-tools-imports.json`
+- Warns on filename conflicts (e.g. duplicate `style.css`)
+- CLI-first workflow with scoped resolution from your theme folder

 ---